reddit-archive/reddit-companion/README.md

 Incoming messages are checked for every 5 minutes.
 When a new message arrives, a desktop notification is displayed containing a preview of the message.
 Clicking on the message opens the reddit inbox.

+## known issues

+* SVG images don't work the same in safari and chrome extensions so the html and css files are separate
+* Safari can't include debug so it's debug is set in separate location